ansys/pymapdl/doc/source/user_guide/hpc/pymapdl.rst

 see :ref:`ref_project_page`.
 One of these features is that it is not required to have both, PyMAPDL and MAPDL processes, running on the same machine.
-This possibility open the door to many configurations, depending on whether you run them both or not on the HPC compute nodes.
+This possibility opens the door to many configurations, depending on whether you run them both or not on the HPC compute nodes.
 Additionally, you might to be able interact with them (``interactive`` mode) or not (``batch`` mode).